Cparker96/Decom/README.md

 It will also authenticate with Active Directory, attempt to find the computer object, and delete the object from the domain.
 The same actions will be taken with our vulnerability scanning tool.

-Once all resources have been deleted and all external objects have been unlinked, there will be a .txt file of both the results of the scream test and programmtic deletion process that will get created in the localhost's C:Temp directory.
+Once all resources have been deleted and all external objects have been unlinked, there will be a .txt file of both the results of the scream test and programmtic deletion process that will get created in the localhost's C:\Temp directory.
 They will attach the results to the change ticket, along with any special work notes that they may need to apply depending on the outcome.
 The information in these text files will contain the raw output of each step along with a Pass/Fail state for visibility.

 <h2>Usage</h2>